bertomartin/nickjj.github.io/_posts/2016-05-02-save-yourself-from-years-of-turmoil-by-using-docker-today.md

 *Chances are this section alone was months of real life time.*

+### Deploys occasionally fail for reasons I cannot control

+Well this stinks.
+Every once in a while when I deploy a new version of my app RubyGems or an apt mirror times out and the entire deploy fails.

+I wish there was a way I could somehow package my gems up in such a way that I don't have to build them at deploy time.

 ### My website just got hacked

 Well, that sucked.
 I guess my server wasn't very secure because I woke up today